Environmental Management16 min

 Energy and emissions

-The emission of greenhouse gases, which are generated through the use of fossil fuels, is one of today’s biggest challenges. dormakaba has signed a commitment letter to the Science Based Targets initiative to set a science-based, Group-wide carbon emissions reduction target by September 2020.
+The emission of greenhouse gases, which are generated through the use of fossil fuels, is one of today’s biggest challenges.
+In 2018, we committed to setting science-based targets and to having these validated by the Science Based Targets initiative (SBTi).

 As a further commitment, we have set an interim carbon emissions reduction target of –5% tonnes of carbon dioxide equivalent (tCO2e) by the end of the financial year 2020/21 for the reporting scope and baseline of the financial year 2017/18.
-The company has reduced over 15% so far, with approximately 9 percentage points stemming from increased purchase of renewable energy and energy efficiency projects.
-Other reductions in emissions are explained by decreased production due to the business impact of Covid-19 (as detailed in the Annual Report 2019/20), consolidation of production facilities in the USA, improvements in data quality and changes in seasonal weather patterns.
+We are pleased to report that we have exceeded this target level.
+We reduced 20% versus the baseline, with approximately 17 percentage points stemming from increased purchase of renewable energy and energy efficiency projects.
+Other reductions in emissions are explained by decreased production due to the business impact of Covid-19 particularly in the financial year 2019/20, consolidation of production facilities in the USA, improvements in data quality and changes in seasonal weather patterns.

 Many components used to create our products are manufactured in-house, and purchased parts require further processing, both of which impact total energy demand.
 As a result, we focus many of our energy saving initiatives in this area.

-In the financial year 2019/20, energy saving initiatives were being implemented at various sites in the reporting coverage.
-This work included retrofitting facilities to LED lighting systems; upgrading equipment such as air compressors, as well as milling and key biting machines; the optimization of heating and cooling systems (installation of air curtains, heat recovery, renewal of circulation pumps, radiators and valves); and the procurement as well as on-site production of renewable electricity.
+In the financial year 2020/21, energy saving initiatives were being implemented at various sites in the reporting coverage.
+This work included retrofitting facilities to LED lighting and automated control systems; upgrading equipment such as air compressors and an air dryer; the optimization of heating and cooling systems; and the procurement as well as on-site production of renewable electricity.

-As a result, we realized total quantifiable annual energy savings of approximately 4,300 MWh for the sites covered in the scope of this report.
-In addition, over 46,000 MWh (37%) of the electricity that dormakaba consumed came from renewable sources.
-In our Access Solutions (AS) EMEA segment, this share already reached over 64%.
-All other segments showed a percentage of electricity consumption from renewable resources ranging from 32–39%.
+As a result, we realized total quantifiable annual energy savings of approximately 2,900 MWh for the sites covered in the scope of this report.
+In addition, over 58,000 MWh (45.5%) of the electricity that we consumed came from renewable sources.
+In our Access Solutions (AS) EMEA segment, this share already reached over 80%.
+All other segments showed a percentage of electricity consumption from renewable resources ranging from 34% to 60%.

-Besides the examples highlighted in the Good Practices map, further energy reduction activities in the financial year 2019/20 included:
+Examples of energy reduction activities in the financial year 2020/21 included:

 Heating fuels total